vlothec/TRASH/README.md

 Identify and extract tandem repeats and investigate their higher order structure

 ### Ooverwiev:
 Local **kmer** counting finds regions that are repetitive.
-Windows (1kb by default) are scored based on proportion of repeated kmers to their size.
-Windows above the **threshold** are considered to contain repeats.
+Windows are scored based on proportion of repeated kmers to their size.
+Those with score above the **threshold** are considered to contain repeats.
 Periodicity of repeats is established and used to find a consensus sequence and map the repeats.

 ## Requirements: